MrRedPandabaer/hhsearch-python/README.md

 full_hhs_colorized = highlight_hhs_full(hhs_file)
 ```

+## PyMol Alignments - Visualization | Animation
 Having alignments organized and colorized is all useful, but we also want to actually create a more visual representation of the chosen alignment.
 For that, we can use the previous created dictonaries `query_dict` and `hit_dict` and give their information as arguments to the function `pymol_alignment()`.
 This function also returns the [rmsd value of atomic positions](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions) in [ångström](https://en.wikipedia.org/wiki/Angstrom).

 ```python
 # building up the information from the query.